Cincinnati Bell Internet in Kentucky at a Glance

 The former Cincinnati Bell service territory in Kentucky covers Northern Kentucky communities in the Cincinnati metro area including Covington, Florence, Fort Mitchell, Erlanger, and Boone County.
 This footprint now operates entirely under the altafiber brand.
 Fiber availability is expanding as the company upgrades legacy DSL infrastructure, but coverage remains address-specific within the Greater Cincinnati metro area.

-If you were a Cincinnati Bell customer in Kentucky and have questions about your service under the altafiber name, your account login, billing, and support channels remain the same.
+If you were a Cincinnati Bell customer in Kentucky.
+Have questions about your service under the altafiber name, your account login, billing, and support channels remain the same.
 The altafiber website at altafiber.com (which replaced cincinnatibell.com) provides address-level availability checking for both fiber and DSL service in the Bluegrass State.

 Cincinnati Bell Kentucky FAQ